-TAC notes that the Maize Event MON 89034 has been approved and used in several countries, spanning a period of over one and a half decades.
+TAC notes that the Maize Event MON 89034 has been approved for use in several countries, spanning a period of over one and a half decades.
 The first approval for direct use as feed was given in 2007 by Columbia, with a more recent approval by Nigeria in 2019.
 Thus, this event has a history of safe use.

 3.0 Recommendations